bcakmakoglu/vue-flow/docs/src/guide/getting-started.md

 import LogosTypescript from '~icons/logos/typescript-icon';
 </script>

-# Kickstart Your Journey with Vue Flow!
+# Getting Started

 This guide covers the basics of setting up and using Vue Flow.
-You'll learn how to install Vue Flow, configure it, and utilize it within your own projects.
+You'll learn how to install Vue Flow, configure it, and create your first flowchart.

 ## Prerequisites